wdonofrio/brain/README.md

-# brain
+# Welcome to Brain
-# A script that simulates neurons
+A script that simulates neurons using simplistic understand of how neurons behave and how energy dissipates.